 Interpersonal skills development is an aspect of IPT, used with people who are socially isolated, have long-standing problems in developing and sustaining close relationships, whose depression interferes with relationships, or who have social anxiety disorder (social phobia).
 The goal of therapy is to reduce social isolation by improving the person’s skills in spending time with and talking to others; increasing the person’s self-confidence; strengthening the person’s current relationships and activities; and helping the person find new ones.

 IPT is effective with both adults and young people.Back to top

 Meditation is connected with the practice of mindfulness at a deeper level.
 The purpose of meditation is to find the stillness within you.
-This stillness is always there, underneath or behind the movement of your ‘felt sense’ (inner sensations and subtle feelings), emotions and mind/thoughts.
-Once your stillness is reconnected with consciously, you quite naturally go ever more deeply and broadly into ‘being’ within, with the unfolding self-knowledge, detachment, truth, love, beauty, joy, connection with Life and God, and gratitude this brings.
+This stillness is always there, underneath, around or behind the movement of your ‘felt sense’ (inner sensations and subtle feelings), emotions and mind/thoughts.
+Once your stillness is reconnected with consciously, you quite naturally go ever more deeply and broadly into ‘being’ within, with the unfolding self-knowledge, detachment, truth, love, beauty, joy, connection with Life and gratitude this brings.

 I encourage you to practice meditation by first focusing on your body - through your breath to begin with, and then within each part of your body from the tips of your feet to the top of your head, using your increasingly conscious inner sense.
 I may lead you into meditation practice within sessions, and ask you to practice at home.
 Over time, you will find that you will become more in touch with the subtle, inner sensation of the life within your body, and the stillness, radiance and fulfilment within.
 You will then have the knowledge of this inner state within you as you go about your daily activities.